Proof of Zamolodchikov conjecture for semi-classical conformal blocks on the torus: Introduction

 \subsection{Zamolodchikov conjecture}

 The main result of this paper rigorously proves the Zamolodchikov conjecture for the case of conformal blocks on a one-point torus.
-A long standing conjecture formulated by Zamolodchikov in 1986 \cite[(2.30)-(2.32)]{zamolodchikov1986two} postulates that, in the semi-classical limit ($c\to\infty$), conformal blocks on a four-point sphere have an exponential structure.
+A long standing conjecture formulated by Zamolodchikov in 1986 \cite[(2.30)-(2.32)]{zamolodchikov1986two}, \cite[Conjectures A, B]{lisovyy2021accessory} postulates that, in the semi-classical limit ($c\to\infty$), the conformal blocks of a four-point sphere have an exponential structure.
 Furthermore, it is known that, assuming such an exponential structure, the semi-classical limit of the sphere 4-point conformal block is described by the accessory parameter of the Heun's equation.

-The evidence for such a structure for the case of the four point sphere comes from the analysis of the power series representation of conformal blocks \cite{zamolodchikov73conformal}, from the oscillator formalism of Virasoro algebra \cite{becsken2020semi}, and from the combinatorial expression in terms of the Nekrasov-Okounkov functions describing the partition functions of supersymmetric gauge theories given by the Alday-Gaiotto-Tachikawa (AGT) correspondence \cite{nekrasov2018quantum,nekrasov2010quantization}.
+There are three different heuristics that support the exponential structure of the Liouville conformal blocks in the semiclassical regime: the analysis of the power series representation of conformal blocks \cite{zamolodchikov1987conformal}, the oscillator formalism of Virasoro algebra \cite{becsken2020semi}, and the combinatorial expression in terms of the Nekrasov-Okounkov functions describing the partition functions of supersymmetric gauge theories \cite{Nekrasov:2003rj} given by the Alday-Gaiotto-Tachikawa (AGT) correspondence \cite{Alday:2009aq} (see \cite{nekrasov2018quantum,nekrasov2010quantization} for the results on the semi-classical limit).

 The semi-classical limit of conformal blocks carries significant importance in mathematical physics as it plays a crucial role in a variety of areas from black hole physics \cite{aminov2022black,da2022expansions} and supersymmetric gauge theories \cite{nekrasov2010quantization} (see also the introduction in \cite{pikatek2022classical}) to Teichm\"uller theory (see \cite{amado2017kerr, takhtajan1994topics} and references therein).